 If you are able to work in another role or at a reduced rate, an income protection policy will continue to be valid and supplement your income to the level agreed.

-When it comes to critical illness cover, your employment status doesn’t matter, you do not have to be unable to work for a payment to be issued.
-Such cover will become valid on diagnosis of a recognised condition no matter what your employment status.
+When it comes to critical illness coverage, your employment status doesn’t matter, you do not have to be unable to work for a payment to be issued.
+Such cover will become valid on the diagnosis of a recognized condition no matter what your employment status.
 It does not matter how much income you receive, the payout level will be the same.

 3) Immediate Payment or Deferment